 Sam Selvon, The Lonely Londoners

-This unit focuses on Sam Selvon (1923–1994) and his novel The Lonely Londoners, published in 1956.
+This course focuses on Sam Selvon (1923–1994) and his novel The Lonely Londoners, published in 1956.
 This text is looked at in relation to the themes of migration and memory.

-The edition of The Lonely Londoners that is referred to in this unit is the Penguin Modern Classics (2006) edition, with an introduction by Susheila Nasta.
-You should read the novel when instructed to do so in the unit.
+The edition of The Lonely Londoners that is referred to in this course is the Penguin Modern Classics (2006) edition, with an introduction by Susheila Nasta.
+You should read the novel when instructed to do so in the course.

-This unit is an adapted extract from the Open University course.
+This free course is an adapted extract from the Open University course A230 :.
 It can also be found in the publication Sara Haslam and Sue Asbee (eds) (2012) The Twentieth Century, published by The Open University and Bloomsbury Academic.

 Copyright & revisions

 Last updated on: Monday, 14th December 2015

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
 Full details can be found in the Acknowledgements and our FAQs section.

 - This site has Copy Reuse Tracking enabled - see our FAQs for more information.

 If you enjoyed this, why not follow a feed to find out when we have new things like it?
 Choose an RSS feed from the list below.
 (Don't know what to do with RSS feeds?)